Opening a bank account for a club, community or society

 Can I use my personal account for my business?

 It’s best not to, especially if your club or group is already formally set up as a non-profit.
-Your group is a separate legal entity and its funds should be managed accordingly, to safeguard both the organisation and yourself.
+Your group funds should be kept separate from your own to safeguard both the organisation and yourself.

 It’s also much more practical to have a separate account.
 While opening it may feel like a bit of a hassle, it means you won’t have to go through all your personal transactions to do your club’s accounting.